fsantanna/dceu/doc/manual.md

 Defer : `defer´ Block
 ```

-Deferred statements execute in reverse order in which they appear in the
+Deferred blocks execute in reverse order in which they appear in the source
-source code.
+code.

 Examples: